Beavis and Butt-Head return as wonderfully moronic as ever

 “It is almost fun sometimes to just go to that lazy part of your brain where you’re just blurting out whatever stupid thought comes out,” says Mike Judge, who created the duo and voices them.

-A second season of “Mike Judge’s Beavis and Butt-Head” kicked off this month with our heroes at school-mandated meditation class, an alternative to detention.
-“This sucks,” says Butt Head, the dark-haired one in braces and an AC/DC T-shirt.
+A second season of “Mike Judge’s Beavis and Butt-Head” kicked off this month with our heroes at a school-mandated meditation class, an alternative to detention.
+“This sucks,” says Butt-Head, the dark-haired one in braces and an AC/DC T-shirt.
 “Now try to empty your mind of all thoughts,” says the teacher.
 It is surprisingly easy.

 There’s also a visit to a polling place — the boys mistake it for a strip club — and later a scheme to buy beer by spray-painting Beavis’ hair with white paint to make him look older.
 It goes awry, of course, when he gets on a shuttle bus to a retirement community.